MaoriMalca/REST-API-DB/README.md

 phase 1:
 - learn and implement REST API and HTTP protocol
 - getting familiar with backend technologies like Node and Express
-- getting familiar with persistency and basic querying using mySQL and phpMyasmin
+- getting familiar with persistency and basic querying using mySQL and phpMyAdmin
 - using package management technologies like NPM
 - learn testing tools like Postman
 - combine an external APIs using Axios lib